 Typical Automatic Speech Recognition System: Architecture

-Basic architecture of automatic recognition system contains three parts:
+The basic architecture of an automatic recognition system contains three parts:

 - Acoustic model (AM)